markwcodes/personal-website-infra/README.md

 Helm charts enable dynamic Kubernetes configuration and deployments, according to the environment.

+With this project being completely open source on Github, ensuring its security will be of utmost importance.
+The use of secret variables, sealed secrets, firewalls, image vulnerability scanning, etc will be employed.

 Cost is a key consideration, and therefore I have chosen to use DigitalOcean as my cloud environment.
 A similar setup on AWS would be around 5x the cost of DO.

+## Requirements and Architecture

 ### Need to haves